web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - Provide education on how TEEs preserve privacy and the things to look out for"
 - We'll deploy a game with significant funds that can only be won by breaking Obscuro's privacy.
 As long as the game isn't won, users can be confident privacy remains intact.

+**SendingMe**

-**SendingMe**	you can visit  @Sending_Network account to learn more about what is under the hood	our GitBook is pretty easy to read even if you are not techie :)
+- you can visit  @Sending_Network account to learn more about what is under the hood
+- our GitBook is pretty easy to read even if you are not techie :)

+**Mysterium Network**

-**Mysterium Network**	we would recommend our docs: https://docs.mysterium.network	"Also here is a study on decentralized VPN (featuring us) by
+- we would recommend our docs: https://docs.mysterium.network
-@NorthwesternU, thread + paper here :https://twitter.com/MysteriumNet/status/1619616182964994049"
+- "Also here is a study on decentralized VPN (featuring us) by @NorthwesternU, thread + paper here :https://twitter.com/MysteriumNet/status/1619616182964994049"

+**nix-bitcoin**

-**nix-bitcoin**	For one, you need to be fairly technical to setup nix-bitcoin at this point.
-One important aspect is whether all outbound connections are tunneled through Tor by default.
-You could check the generated configuration files.
+- For one, you need to be fairly technical to setup nix-bitcoin at this point.
+- One important aspect is whether all outbound connections are tunnelled through Tor by default.
+- You could check the generated configuration files.
 For example, make sure that proxy=127.0.0.1:9050 is in fact set in /var/lib/bitcoind/bitcoin.conf.

+**Litecash**

-**Litecash**	Litecash is the first fork of BEAM and we tweaked the fees to zero, and less congested to keep lightning fast transaction along with a sustainable coin supply for mass adoption while keeping inflation resistance.
-Our privacy is built on the mimblewimble protocol which is unique compared to other privacy protocols.
-Litecash transactions are not held on a ledger and disappear as opposed to other methods of scrambling or clustering which could actually be decoded with new wave super computers.	if a transfer does not complete due to a wrong address or defunct wallet, funds get sent back to the sender within 24 hours ensuring no lost coins.
+- Litecash is the first fork of BEAM and we tweaked the fees to zero, and less congested to keep lightning fast transaction along with a sustainable coin supply for mass adoption while keeping inflation resistance.
+- Our privacy is built on the mimblewimble protocol which is unique compared to other privacy protocols.
+Litecash transactions are not held on a ledger and disappear as opposed to other methods of scrambling or clustering which could actually be decoded with new wave super computers.
+- if a transfer does not complete due to a wrong address or defunct wallet, funds get sent back to the sender within 24 hours ensuring no lost coins.

+**Black Box**
-**Black Box**	For the transactions anonymizer, privacy is preserved when the onchain link between SENDER and RECEIVER wallets is broken or untraceable.
+- For the transactions anonymizer, privacy is preserved when the onchain link between SENDER and RECEIVER wallets is broken or untraceable.

 **Ergo**

-Ergo has the flexibility to implement privacy in various use cases.
+- Ergo has the flexibility to implement privacy in various use cases.
 Although it is not a privacy-oriented blockchain, Sigma Protocols allow privacy-oriented dApps like ErgoMixer, or private side-chains, to obfuscate specific transactions  https://t.co/KVNIk8amD1